learnlatex/learnlatex.github.io/en/lesson-09.md

 ## The `\label` and `\ref` mechanism

-When you are writing a document of any length, you'll want to refer to number items such as figures, tables or equations.
+When you are writing a document of any length, you'll want to refer to numbered items such as figures, tables or equations.
 Luckily, LaTeX can automatically add the right numbers; we just have to set things up.
 To have LaTeX remember a spot in your document you label it, and then in other places you refer to it.